Disagreement-based Active Learning in Online Settings: Introduction

-\paragraph{Online Active Learning:} Active learning in the online setting has received much less attention.
-The work of \cite{cesa2003learning} and \cite{cavallanti2009linear} extended the margin-based approach to the online setting, focusing, as in the offline case, on homogeneous linear separators of instances on the unit sphere in $\mathbb R^d$.
-A specific noise model was adopted, which assumes that the underlying conditional distribution of the labels is fully determined by the Bayesian optimal classifier.
-We recently found the work by~\cite{Yang} that extended the offline DHM algorithm to a stream-based setting with drifting distribution.
-In this setting, the decision maker first predicts the label of every instance and then decides whether to ask for the true label.
-In the discussion section, it was remarked that the algorithm can also be applied to the query-before-prediction setting as considered in this work.
-The algorithm proposed by \cite{Yang} has a different epoch structure and threshold design from the algorithm developed here.
-Its label complexity of $O(d\log^3 T)$ is higher than the algorithm proposed here under the Massart noise condition
+Active learning in the online setting has received much less attention.
+The work of \cite{cesa2003learning} and \cite{cavallanti2009linear} extended the margin-based approach to the online setting, focusing, as in the offline case, on homogeneous linear separators for instances on the unit sphere in $\mathbb R^d$.
+A specific noise model was adopted, which assumes that the underlying conditional distribution of the labels is fully determined by the Bayes optimal classifier $h^*$.
+In this work, we consider a general instance space and arbitrary classifiers.
+Tackling the general setting, the proposed algorithm and the analysis are fundamentally different from these two existing studies.
+Furthermore, we show in simulation examples that, even when restricted to the special case of homogeneous linear separators, the algorithm proposed in this work outperforms the margin-based algorithm developed in~\cite{cesa2003learning,cavallanti2009linear}.

-Online active learning has also been studied in the adversarial setting, where instances are generated by an adversary and algorithms and analysis focus on the worst-case scenario (see, for example, \cite{cesa2006worst,dekel2012selective,cesa2009robust}).
-The resulting problem is fundamentally different from the statistical learning framework considered in this work.
+The only work we are aware of that extends the disagreement-based approach to the online setting is~\cite{yang}, which extends the offline DHM algorithm to a stream-based setting.
+In Sec.\ref{sec:1.2}, we discuss in detail the difference between~\cite{yang} and this work.

+In this work, we choose to adopt the disagreement-based design methodology.
+While approaches that more aggressively seek out informative labels may have an advantage in the offline setting when the learner can skip unlabeled instances at no cost and with no undesired consequences, such approaches may be less suitable in the online setting.
+The reason is that in the online setting, self labeling is required in the event of no query, classification errors need to be strictly constrained, and no feedback to the predicted labels is available (thus learning has to rely solely on queried labels).
+These new challenges in the online setting are perhaps better addressed by the more conservative disagreement-based design principle that skips instances more cautiously.
+Simulation results in Sec.~\ref{sec:simulation} on the comparison with the margin-based algorithms corroborate this assessment.